lpickens03/lpickens03.github.io/about.md

    </div>
 </div>
 <h2>Mission Statement</h2>
 I am a constant work-in-progress.
-This blog is a way for me to document my research, projects and experiences for the "greater good" or, as is more likely the case, my own personal reference.
+This blog is a way for me to document my research, projects and experiences for my own personal reference.
 While my primary focus will be on information security related topics, I reserve the right to stray off course whenever the mood hits.
 You have been warned.

 <br/>
 <h2>About Me</h2>
-My background is in developing tools, applications and scripts to help make other people's jobs easier.
-Through this work, I was exposed to a fast-paced environment that required me to learn about a variety of operating systems, networking setups, software and programming languages on the fly to automate time-consuming tasks.
-This was fun, but I eventually hit a plateau in the skills I was building.
-I then discovered cybersecurity, a world that requires constant learning and evolving: My future was set.
+My background is in developing tools, applications and scripts to help make  people's jobs easier.
+I've spent a lot of time working in a fast-paced environment that required me to learn about a variety of operating systems, networking configurations, software and programming languages on the fly to monitor and debug systems, integrate tools and automate time-consuming tasks.
+I moonlighted as a system administrator for a while before spending a few years in C++/C# application development.
+Until, of course, I realized cybersecurity was where my passions truly lie and steered my career in a new direction.

 I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth vulnerability testing of customer systems.

-In my free time, when not working on my Master's, certifications or home lab projects, I enjoy exploring the world of astronomy and photography, as well as consuming whatever good food and wine I come by.
+In my free time, when not working on my Master's, certifications or home lab projects, I enjoy reading, exploring the world of astronomy and savoring whatever good food and wine come my way.
 <br/>